Best Bird Feeder of 2021

 The reason the Woodlink Platform isn't the runaway winner is because it does very little to protect bird seed from the elements or the birds themselves.
 The seeds are exposed to rain, snow, and bird droppings, increasing the potential for dangerous molds, fungi, and bacteria to pile up or for diseases to transfer through the flock.
 If you want a platform feeder, you'll have to be more careful about how much seed you set out and how often you clean it.

 In contrast, the Brome Squirrel Buster offers impressive seed protection.
 Its feeding ports tuck into the feeder itself, providing a protected platform for the birds to sort through and crack their seeds.
 It also keeps the bird's droppings out of their food.
 Brome also claims that warm, humid air can flow out of the top of the feeder, pulling cooler, drier air in through the bottom to keep seeds fresh.
 We didn't see any evidence to the contrary.
 The Brome Squirrel Solution 200 claims to employ a similar system.
 Though its lid doesn't extend outward to deflect rain, its ports do a good job of keeping the seed out of the rain.
-And, of course, both feeders hold squirrels at bay, unless the squirrels knock them over.
+And, of course, both feeders are squirrel-proof — unless the squirrels knock them over.

 Not to be outdone, the Birds Choice Bear Proof feeder protects seeds from bears and won't be destroyed by squirrels or raccoons.
 Its broad lid also keeps rain at bay for longer, though it doesn't help much on windy days.
 The Perky-Pet Nyjer Thistle feeder has a similar roof and drainage holes in its platform to let any rainwater drain out.
 The Copper Panorama feeder's large lid also helps keep seed dry, but its locking mechanism didn't work for us, leaving it vulnerable to squirrel attacks.